nickw1/openpanos/openpanos-server/README.md

 A platform for creating linked, navigable networks of 360 panoramas.

 ## Introduction
 OpenPanos is a platform for creating linked networks of 360 panoramas.
-It is based on the core engine of [OpenTrailView](https://entrailview.org), a project to create 360 tours of paths and trails.
+It is based on the core engine of [OpenTrailView](https://opentrailview.org), a project to create 360 tours of paths and trails.

 ### The server
 This is the server package: `openpanos-server`.
-It works with a standard OpenStreetMap PostGIS database to serve OpenStreetMap data as GeoJSON, which is used to link the panoramas.
+It is node.js based and works with a standard OpenStreetMap PostGIS database to serve OpenStreetMap data as GeoJSON, which is used to link the panoramas.
 To populate this database, you need to:
 - download a standard `osm.pbf` file, e.g. from [Geofabrik](https://download.geofabrik.de);
-- use [Osmosis](https://wiki.enstreetmap.org/wiki/Osmosis) to extract the area you want;
+- use [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) to extract the area you want;
-- use [osm2pgsql](https://wiki.enstreetmap.org/wiki/Osm2pgsql) to import the data into the database.
-You need to install PostgreSQL with the PostGIS extensions; see [here](https://wiki.enstreetmap.org/wiki/PostGIS) for more details.
+- use [osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql) to import the data into the database.
+You need to install PostgreSQL with the PostGIS extensions; see [here](https://wiki.openstreetmap.org/wiki/PostGIS) for more details.

 #### To use
 The `demo-app` within the repository gives an example.
 The server package should